drewlyton/blog-posts/Stop meeting. Start writing./README.md

 ### "Purpose" and "Intended Results".
 Purposeful meetings are powerful, purposeless meetings are poison.
 To ensure meetings are always created with a strict, well defined objective, I recommend filling out three prompts with each meeting invite: *Purpose*, *Participants* and *Intended Results*.

+#### Purpose
 A meeting's ***Purpose*** is a statement that justifies its existence.
-A great purpose statement answers a single core question: *Why does this conversation need to be a meeting?*

-A few things happen when you start taking the time to write this.
+A great purpose statement answers a single core question: *Why does this conversation need to be a meeting?* A few things happen when you start taking the time to answer this question.

 The first is that you have fewer, more intentional meetings with fewer, more intentional participants.
-When you have to justify a meetings existence every time you click "Invite", you start to notice  how hot your trigger finger is.
-The new friction between you and the "Invite" button grants you time to **question the medium and the guest list**.
+When you have to justify a meeting's existence every time you click "Invite", you start to notice how hot your trigger finger is.
+This new friction grants you time to **question the medium**.

 Meetings are not our only form of communication.
 Writeups, threaded conversations, and yes, email are sometimes much more effective tools for disseminating information.
-The purpose statement forces you to ask, "Is there a better way to communicate this information"
+The purpose statement forces you to ask, "*Is there a better/faster/clearer way to communicate this?*"

+#### Participants
+A meeting's ***Participants***

+#### Intended Results
 A meeting's ***Intended Results*** are the actionable goals that the meeting is designed to accomplish.

-Lets look at a few examples.
+Lets look at a few examples of Purpose, Participants, and Intended Results in action.

-#### A feature pitch meeting.
+**A feature pitch meeting.**
-**✅ GOOD**
+✅  good
 > **Purpose**
 > Get together to talk through

-**❌ BAD**
+❌ bad
 > **Purpose**
 > Get together to talk through

-#### A weekly one-on-one
-**✅ GOOD**
+**A weekly one-on-one**
+✅  good*
 > **Purpose**
 > Get together to talk through

-**❌ BAD**
+❌  bad
 > **Purpose**
 > Get together to talk through